mkdocs-publisher/mkdocs-publisher/mkdocs_publisher_docs/05_dev/other/02_backlog.md

  - [ ] GitHub repo with preconfigured pages, etc. (can be integrated with Docker Image creation)
  - [ ] Unit tests and code coverage with pre-commit
  - [ ] Cleanup list of code TODO's
+ - [ ] Add: CONTRIBUTING.md file to the repo
  - [ ] Move translations to jinja templates like Material for MkDocs is doing it